FH-Joanneum-Iron-Road-for-Children/iron-road-for-children-android/README.md

 1. Create a new release branch (can be skipped when already releasing from a non protected branch)
 2. Run the release gradle task (optionally specify the version and/or build number).
-For current version have a look at the tags or the `gralde.properties` file.
+For current version have a look at the tags or the `gradle.properties` file.
     - Will increase the version specified in `gradle.properties` and commit this change
     - Create and push a version tag (e.g. `v2.0.0-b10`)
     - Trigger the publish to internal Testing CI/CD workflow